Joeccp/SBA/README.md

 ## Introduction
 Welcome!
-This is a **Cinema Kiosk System** project for the Hong Kong Diploma of Secondary Education Examination 2024 Information and Communication Technology School-based Assessment.
+This is a **Cinema Kiosk System** project for the Hong Kong Diploma of Secondary Education Examination 2024 Information and Communication Technology Elective Part D - Software Development School-based Assessment.

 This project is a simple simulation of a cinema movie ticket system.
 This Cinema Kiosk System provides an easy way for customers